 Gods are a central concept to Dungeon Crawl.
-The game's pantheon features 25 distinct deities; each of them provides increasingly powerful abilities to their worshipers, but will punish followers for any violation of their individual commandments.
-Your character may only worship a single god at a time and most gods punish followers for abandoning them, so choose wisely.
+The game's pantheon features 26 distinct deities; each provides increasingly powerful abilities to their worshipers, but punishes followers for any violation of their individual commandments.
+Your character may only worship a single god at a time, and most gods punish followers for abandoning them, so choose wisely.

 - Ashenzari the Shackled, god of divinations and curses.